Bixkitts/relic-mercs-game/README.md

 - cmake -DCMAKE_BUILD_TYPE=Release .. <br/>OR cmake -DCMAKE_BUILD_TYPE=Debug ..
 - cmake --build .
 ### Running The Server:
-- Run the server with: ./relicServer.
-You need permissions for https/port 443 (I do sudo).
+- Run the server with: ./relicServer
-- Connect with client browser to https://SERVER_IP/
+- Connect with client browser to https://SERVER_IP:7676
 ### Frontend Test Server
 There's also a node server for frontend testing in the test-clients folder, if you're so inclined.
 ## Code Organisation